-4.3.
+4.2.
 Automatic restart after shutdown:

-This allow to the terminal to be always switched ON and be able to restart by itself.
-The terminal will be powered up 100% of the time if power is applied.
+This allows the terminal to always be switched ON and to be able to restart by itself.
+The terminal will be powered up 100% time if power is applied.

-4.4 Operating States/LED
+4.3.
+Operating States/LED

-The modem has two LEDs, both to indicate statuses.
+The modem has two LEDs, both for status indication.

-The POWER LED displays if power is applied and if internal power supply is working.
+The POWER LED DLP1 displays if power is applied and if the internal power supply is working.